top of page

 I can see how fear can motivate those concerns for personal safety, and we could mislabel it justice.
 But that isn’t justice.
 It’s fear of abuse or death.
 To what law can they appeal?
 They can argue only out of survival fears; they cannot argue that abuse against them is a moral failure.
 That is a cry for justice.

-Yet another example.
-How is it that historians call such and such King or Emperor just and benevolent, or a dictator?
-Against what standard do they appeal?
+On the world stage, how is it that the United Nations call such and such King or Emperor just and benevolent, or a dictator?
 By what moral standard does the U.N. appeal to judge other nations?

-If we are but molecules colliding with other molecules of earthen material, how and why do we possess that fifth sense of something superior, something beyond us?
+If we are but molecules colliding with other molecules of earthen material, how and why do we possess a fifth sense of something superior, something beyond us?
 Why does the song “Over the Rainbow” call to our hearts?
 As C.S.
-Lewis bore out, our senses, hunger, thirst, sexual desire, and the satisfaction of beauty (ethereal pleasure), lead us to find a corresponding fulfillment of those desires.
-For hunger, food is created.
-For thirst, water is given.
+Lewis bore out, our senses: hunger, thirst, sexual desire, and the satisfaction of beauty (ethereal pleasure), lead us to find a corresponding fulfillment of those desires.
+God is economical.
+If He creates a longing, He created the corresponding fulfillment.
+For hunger, He created food.
+For thirst, He gave us water.
 For sexual desire, the sexes are provided.
 For beauty, flowers and sunsets are given.
-If we find in ourselves a desire for something greater than ourselves, it corresponds that something must exist to satisfy that longing, put there in our souls by God our Creator.
+If we find in ourselves a desire for something greater than ourselves, it corresponds that something must exist to satisfy that longing, put there in our souls by our Creator.

-We find that our inner intuition, that sense of justice exists, put there from beyond mere molecular material.
+We find that our inner intuition, that inner sense of Justice exits, put there from beyond mere molecular material.
 Materialism cannot explain this strong sense of justice that resides in every human, in every culture.
-I have yet to find one who believes in amorality who will not seek justice when wronged.
-They may feel justified to lie to others, but when they catch someone lying to them, well, the audacity!
+I have yet to find one who believes in amorality that does not seek justice when wronged.
+As in, it’s justified to lie to others, but when they catch someone lying to them, well, the audacity!

-For humanity not knowing where to look for an unseen fulfillment, God called prophets to reveal Himself to us.
+That intuitive sense of Justice is nebulous, though powerful.
+Hence, God, having put in us that longing has created the corresponding fulfillment.
+God called prophets to reveal Himself to us, and to provide the objective morality that is applicable to all people, in all ages, for all ethnicities.
 There is found no greater morality given to men than by those Jewish prophets and Apostles.
-No other morality can be applicable for every culture, every race of humanity.
-And God claims to have sent His Son as a Savior for us; a claim that the Christ Himself adhered to.
+In fact, their own prophets professed that God said His moral laws are for the whole world.
+No other morality can be applicable for every culture, every race.
+And God claims to have sent His Son as a Savior for us who have broken His laws; a claim that the Christ Himself adhered to and is presented as the Hope of the World.

 [1] Webster defines intuition in part as “immediate cognizance or conviction without rational thought: revelation by insight or innate knowledge.